Level/level-js/README.md

 Here are the goals of this level.js:

-- Store large amounts of ascii (strings, JSON) and binary (ArrayBuffers, Typed Arrays) data in modern browsers
+- Store large amounts of ascii (strings, JSON) and binary (Buffer) data in modern browsers
 - Be as fast as possible
 - Use the leveldown test suite and sync with [multilevel](https://github.com/juliangruber/multilevel) over either ascii or binary transports (websockets and xhr both have ascii/binary modes in browsers now)